-Appointments for MRI and PET scans for the Brain Imaging study should be scheduled a maximum of 6 months before or after a visit.
+Appointments for MRI and PET scans for the Brain Imaging study should be scheduled a maximum of 1 year before or after a cognitive assessment (minimum, Block A).
 Additional details specific to the Brain Imaging study and ARIC ancillary studies are described in the corresponding manuals.